ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.md

 });
 ```

-If you need to detect when the connection with Chrome terminates or Chrome closes, pass in an additional `Action` that handles the disconnect event:
+If you need to detect when the connection with the Chrome extension terminates or Chrome closes, pass in an additional `Action` that handles the disconnect event:
 ```C#
 var host = new NativeMessagingHost();
 host.StartListening(jsonMessage =>